sorbet/sorbet/website/docs/untyped.md

 def plus(x, y); x + y; end
 ```

-In this case, the `sig` we wrote is an explicit version of the implicit
+In this case, the `sig` on `plus` is explicit version of the implicit
-signature that Sorbet would assume of `plus` in the absence of any other
+signature that Sorbet would assume of `plus` in the absence of any
+other information.
+It would be easy for a programmer to deduce a
-information.
-Here we can probably deduce a reasonable static type for `plus`
+reasonable static type for `plus` just by looking at the body of this
-just by looking at the body of the method, but in a bigger codebase, it can be
+simple method, but in a bigger codebase with more complicated methods,
-useful to start with a type signature that includes parameters of type
+it can be useful to start with a type signature that includes
-`T.untyped` and then replace those with more specific types as we go.
+parameters of type `T.untyped` and then replace those with more
+specific types as we go.

 ## Converting from untyped

-In general, there's nothing special you need do if you want to use an untyped
+In general, there's nothing special that needs to be done to use an
-value in a typed context: if you have a method that accepts an `Integer`, and
+untyped value in a typed context.
+If a method accepts an `Integer`,
-you have an untyped value that you believe is an `Integer`, then you can simply
-pass it as an argument and the Sorbet typechecker will accept it:
+then it will also accept a `T.untyped` value in the same place:

 ```ruby
 # typed: true